Key Quote

 Technique 2 — OXYMORONIC STRUCTURE

 The phrase 'alike in dignity' suggests equality, yet the families are defined by conflict.
-This oxymoronic (combining contradictory ideas) logic pervades the entire play: love and hate, birth and death, fair and foul coexist in every line.
-Shakespeare establishes from the first words that this world operates through paradox — things that should be opposites collapse into each other.
+This oxymoronicoxymoronic — Combining contradictory or opposite ideas in a single expression logic pervades the entire play: love and hate, birth and death, fair and foul coexist in every line.
+Shakespeare establishes from the first words that this world operates through paradoxparadox — A seemingly contradictory statement that reveals a deeper truth — things that should be opposites collapse into each other.

 The adjective 'fair' applied to Verona is bitterly ironic: the city is beautiful but violent, civil but savage.
-Shakespeare uses this ironic epithet (a descriptive term that contradicts reality) to signal that surface appearances in this play are always deceptive — beauty conceals brutality, love conceals death.
+Shakespeare uses this ironic epithetironic epithet — A descriptive label that contradicts the reality it describes to signal that surface appearances in this play are always deceptive — beauty conceals brutality, love conceals death.

 Key Words